Date: 27 November 2015. Portlight

 would make ideal Christmas tree ornaments too.

-As for me, I'll continue to visit art festivals along the
+will continue to visit art festivals along the

 waterfront.
 Festivals are the best place to find unique gifts.